University of Charleston

 Applicants whose scores fall below a 2.0 may be considered for admission after further review by the Director of Admissions Operations and/or Executive Vice President of Enrollment Management.
 These students are encouraged to submit materials that support their application which may include but are not limited to:

-• A personal statement outlining the student’s career goals, challenges faced and overcome, intent to improve academic performance, and how the University of Charleston fits into the student’s plan for their future;
+• A personal statement outlining the student’s career goals, challenges faced and overcome, intent to improve academic performance, and how the University of Charleston fits into the student’s plan for their future (required);

 • Letters of recommendation from teachers, school counselors, coaches, mentors, employers, etc.;